martin41goudxpw/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
 It's important to focus on writing clear, maintainable code first and optimize only when necessary.

+# 2023-12-19
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
+It's often better to write clear and maintainable code first, and then optimize only where necessary, based on profiling and performance measurements.